If you are looking for the cheesier history of pizza, then we have all the knead-to-know facts.

 94% of Americans admit to eating pizza with regularity.

 The most popular topping for pizza is pepperoni.
 It is so prevalent that 36% of all pizzas ordered in the U.S. alone are made with pepperoni as the main topping.

 More pizza is sold in the U.S. during Super Bowl weekend than on any other weekend.
-And, for lunch on Su[per Bowl Sunday, 50% of all Americans eat pizza as per recent stats.
+And, for lunch on Su[per Bowl Sunday, 50% of all Americans eat pizza, as per recent statistics.

 Worldwide, there are more than 5 billion pizzas cooked every single year.
 The pizza crust is even considered one of the most popular forms of bread globally.

-Men are more likely to order an all-meat pizza, while women tend to order vegetarian options instead.
+Men are likelier to order an all-meat pizza, while women tend to order vegetarian options.

 Pizza’s Journey to the United States

 The Role of Italian Immigrants in Bringing Pizza to America